If France has the Eiffel Tower and Rome has the Colosseum, what iconic tourist spot comes to mind when you think of Canada?

 Gros Morne National Park, Newfoundland (UNESCO World Heritage site)

-This unique park on the west coast of Newfoundland boasts of an astounding amount of geological diversity – from coastal lowlands to soaring peaks; alpine plateau to glacial valleys; and its pristine lakes, waterfalls and fjords.
+This unique park on the west coast of Newfoundland boasts of an astounding amount of geological diversity – from coastal lowlands to soaring peaks; alpine plateau to glacial valleys; as well as pristine lakes, waterfalls and fjords.
 It is also here that you can see a rare example of the process of continental drift, where deep ocean crust and the rocks of the earth’s mantle are exposed.
-It was inscribed in the UNESCO World Heritage list in 1987 as it is “an astounding wilderness environment of spectacular landlocked, freshwater fjords and glacier-scoured headlands in an ocean setting.
+The site made it to the UNESCO World Heritage list in 1987 and was described as “an astounding wilderness environment of spectacular landlocked, freshwater fjords and glacier-scoured headlands in an ocean setting.
 An area of exceptional natural beauty”.
 Learn more about Gros Morne National Park here.

 Watch this video blog from A for Adventure to see the raw and dramatic beauty of Gros Morne National Park.